Materials-Consortia/OPTIMADE/optimade.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-* Database provider: A service that provides a database of materials information.
+* Database provider: A service that provides one or more databases of materials information.
-* Database-specific prefix: This specification defines a set of database-specific prefixes in its [Appendix](#h.app).
+* Database provider-specific prefix: This specification defines a set of database provider-specific prefixes in [Appendix 1](#h.app1).
 * Entry: a type of resource over which a query can be formulated using the API (structure, calculations).
 * Property: anything that can be in the filtering of results.